facebookresearch/co-tracker/README.md

 Try these tracking modes for yourself with our [Colab demo](https://colab.research.google.com/github/facebookresearch/co-tracker/blob/master/notebooks/demo.ipynb) or in the [Hugging Face Space 🤗](https://huggingface.co/spaces/facebook/cotracker).

 **Updates:**
+- [September 25, 2024] 📣 CoTracker2.1 is now available!
+This model has better performance on TAP-Vid benchmarks and follows the architecture of the original CoTracker.
+Try it out!

 - [June 14, 2024] 📣 We have released the code for [VGGSfM](https://github.com/facebookresearch/vggsfm), a model for recovering camera poses and 3D structure from any image sequences based on point tracking!
 VGGSfM is the first fully differentiable SfM framework that unlocks scalability and outperforms conventional SfM methods on standard benchmarks.

 - [December 27, 2023] 📣 CoTracker2 is now available!
 It can now track many more (up to **265*265**!) points jointly and it has a cleaner and more memory-efficient implementation.
 It also supports online processing.
 See the [updated paper](https://arxiv.org/abs/2307.07635) for more details.
 The old version remains available [here](https://github.com/facebookresearch/co-tracker/tree/8d364031971f6b3efec945dd15c468a183e58212).